You may get compensation if your landlord damages your home or you've improved it.

 Compensation for improvements

-- a new kitchen sink
+- installing a new bath, shower or kitchen sink

-- pipe, cylinder, cavity wall or water tank insulation
+- cavity wall or loft insulation